 Static analysis has a broad set of capabilities to offer the .NET world.
-It can enforce pattern-based rules, whether they're based on proven standards or custom patterns that help you identify application-specific defects.
 Nevertheless, some defects cannot be detected by this analysis technique.
-The flow analysis feature of dotTEST does exactly that.
+The flow analysis feature of dotTEST does that.
+1

-In this IEEE article, author Sixto Ortiz Jr. discusses the issues and challenges we are facing in cloud computing standardization.
-He also compares the cloud-computing standards proposed by organizations like Distributed Management Task Force (DMTF), IEEE, Open Grid Forum, OASIS, and Storage Networking Industry Association.
+In this IEEE article, author Sixto Ortiz Jr. discusses the issues and challenges in cloud computing standardization.
+He also compares the cloud-computing standards proposed by various organizations.
+2

 Deploying HTML5 is a book written by Aditya Yadav, explaining the HTML5 standard components, showing how they are implemented across major browsers and providing code samples for using them.
 1

 InfoQ caught up with several of the developers and users of SCA at the first OpenCSA Plenary.
 Here's what they had to say concerning SCA and its adoption.

 InfoQ had a chance to talk to WS-* expert and WSO2 CEO Sanjiva Weerawarana about Web services standards, Microsoft's role, and the ongoing REST vs. SOAP/WS-* debate.
 39